Antisemitism in Chile: Antisemitism in the 21st century

 In 2006, footballer Rodrigo Goldberg faced antisemitic abuse from Palestino fans during a match, due to his Jewish heritage.
 In 2024, he was once again targeted with antisemitic slurs, this time on social media, which led him to leave his X account inactive.

+In 2010, the kindergarten of the Hebrew Institute was vandalized with Nazi graffiti.
+Alongside a swastika, the message "Juden raus" ("Jews out") was written, using a runic-style "S" resembling the insignia of the Schutzstaffel.

+In March 2022, a public hanukkiah monument in Temuco was vandalized with antisemitic messages such as "judíos fuera" ("Jews out") and "sinagoga = Satán" ("synagogue = Satan").

-On 23 August 2025, Santiago's oldest synagogue, Bicur Joilim, was attacked while people were praying inside, the fourth such attack in two years.
-The incident follows similar events at Jewish places of worship in Viña del Mar, Temuco, and Concepción.
+Synagogues in Chile have been the object of antisemitic attacks multiple times.
+The oldest synagogue in Santiago, Bicur Joilim, has been attacked at least four times since 2023, with three of those incidents occurring while people were praying inside.
+The 2025 incident followed similar attacks at Jewish places of worship in Viña del Mar, Temuco, and Concepción that same week.
 The Chilean Jewish community accused authorities of downplaying and denying the antisemitic reality in Chile, which has led to inaction.
 Organizations such as the UN and the United States Department of State have warned of rising antisemitism in the country, reflected in profanities, hate speech, and harassment.

+In June 2026, the hanukkiah monument of Temuco was vandalized again.